 When we ask the Holy Spirit for specific guidance about what job to take or where to live, are we “making the error real” by presuming that the things in this world are somehow real?
 Or does “to make error real” mean something else altogether?

-Many people think that the Course teaches us "not to make the error real," which many think refers to the central error of separation.
-Although the Course strongly emphasizes the importance of not making error real, it never uses the phrase, "make the error real"; it always omits "the."
-It uses the phrase in the context of error, or sin, we are seeing in another person.
-That is the error referred to, not the separation.
+Many people think that the Course teaches us “not to make the error real,” supposing that the error in question is “the error,” the central error of separation.
+Although the Course strongly emphasizes the importance of not making error real, it never uses the phrase “make the error real”; it always omits “the.”
+It uses the phrase in the context of error, or sin, that we are seeing in another person.
+“Error” refers to the other person’s error, not to the separation.
 To make error real means to believe that our interpretation of something as bad or sinful is not simply an interpretation, but a fact.

 When we judge someone’s actions as “bad,” our mind has made a choice to see the ego’s world rather than God’s.
 When we experience guilt, we have an unconscious need to project our guilt onto someone else.
 We choose to blame someone else for our discomfort.

 Based on that choice, the mind then interprets what we have seen.
-We label what our brother did as attack, or abandonment, or neglect, or some other "sin."
+We label what our brother did as attack, or abandonment, or neglect, or some other “sin.”
 We then freeze that interpretation.
-We "make it real"; we convince ourselves that our interpretation is fact.
-We then have an emotional reaction to that "fact" and react accordingly.
+We “make it real”; we convince ourselves that our interpretation is fact.
+We then have an emotional response to that “fact” and base our actions on that response.